-- it complied with the procedural requirements under subsection 22(2) of the Food Standards Australia New Zealand At 1991 (FSANZ Act); and - it related to a matter that might be developed as a food regulatory measure.
-1.5 Procedure for assessment The Application is being assessed under the General Procedure.
+- it complied with the procedural requirements under subsection 22(2) of the Food Standards Australia New Zealand Act 1991 (FSANZ Act) - it related to a matter that warranted the variation of a food regulatory measure.

+1.6 Procedure for assessment

+The application is being assessed under the General Procedure in the FSANZ Act.